 There are multiple hazards at every turn on a construction site, and many can pose serious threats to individual well-being.
 Some of the most common Health & Safety hazards and risks include:

-- Working with hazardous substances and materials – exposure to toxic chemicals, asbestos, or silica dust can lead to respiratory problems, skin irritations, and long-term health issues.
+- Working with hazardous substances and materials – working with toxic chemicals, asbestos, or silica dust can lead to respiratory problems, skin irritations, and long-term health issues.
+Poor ventilation, improper handling, and lack of personal protective equipment (PPE) increase risks.
+Material Safety Data Sheets (MSDS), proper ventilation systems, and respiratory protection are helpful in reducing risk.

 - Risk of mental health issues – the demanding nature of construction work, coupled with high-pressure deadlines, can contribute to stress, anxiety, and depression among workers.
+These mental health challenges can cause decreased productivity and increased chance of accidents.
+Supporting your employees is the best way to help them with these challenges.
 Download our FREE Mental Health Toolbox Talk for more information on how to support your employees.

 Who is responsible for Health & Safety in a construction environment?

-- Employees – workers have a responsibility to make sure they’re keeping to safety protocols, reporting hazards promptly, and participating in relevant training programs like our Safety Hazards Course to mitigate risks.
+- Employees: Workers have a responsibility to make sure they’re keeping to safety protocols, reporting hazards promptly, using the provided PPE correctly and participating in relevant training programs like our Safety Hazards Course to mitigate risks.

-- Regulatory bodies – government agencies such as the Health and Safety Executive (HSE) and regulatory bodies set standards and regulations to govern Health and Safety practices and enforce compliance through inspections and penalties when necessary.
+- Regulatory bodies: Government agencies such as the Health & Safety Executive (HSE) and regulatory bodies set standards and regulations to govern Health & Safety practices and enforce compliance through inspections and penalties when necessary.

 Managing Health & Safety in construction